melisalazic/melisalazic.github.io/README.md

 HTML, SASS, Bootstrap 5, jQuery and JS.
 The Lightbox is made with the Magnific Popup --> https://github.com/dimsemenov/Magnific-Popup

-## Why Github Pages?
-Right now, my site is not that large so I decided to host it here.

 ## Did you make the images?
 Yes, all images, the logo and the 3 SVGs are made by me.
 Except the 2 FontAwesome Icons.